 What are available ways to share account access?

-- Very obvious way and too risky is to share password of another account which generally not at all suggested and implemented in production environments.
+- Very obvious way and too risky is to share the password of another account which generally not at all suggested and implemented in production environments.

 - Use sudo to define access to specific commands as a different user